Everest Helicopter Tour 2026

 - Obey the guidance of the pilot and guide in reference to movement and breathing patterns at extreme altitudes.

+Just pay attention to how you feel and have a plan if altitude sickness hits.
 Usually, it’s not too bad on a helicopter tour since you’re only up high for a short time.

 Travel & Rescue Insurance for Everest Helicopter Tour

-Having travel and rescue insurance is highly recommended for an Everest Base Camp Helicopter Tour.
+Having travel and rescue insurance is highly recommended for an Everest Helicopter Tour.
 An extreme level of foresight is required for it as bad weather can quickly become a compound factor at such heights.

 Moreover, there are a number of other possibilities that are likely to emerge including, delays and reroutes.
 Emergencies, on the other hand, pose a whole variety of problems, will probably need to be flown down to a hospital at lower altitude, and some of those places might not take your insurance.
 Sorting all that out can get tricky fast.